Skip to content

 not be converted into text.

 concurrent_ocr is the recommended method to process large amount of files.
 The method returns an async generator of OCRResult instance (AsyncGenerator[OCRResult, None]).
 OCR results are generated whenever is ready (first-done-first-out).
 There is no guarantee the input order and output order will match.
 Use the OCRResult.filename as identifier.
 The file_paths is a single file (image, PDF, TIFF) or a list of file directories. rotate_correction use Tesseract to correct for rotation.
-Please install Tesseract to use this feature. max_dimension_pixels resize images to ensure the largest dimension (width or length) are less than the maximum allowed pixels. concurrent_batch_size is the number of images/pages that VLM processes at a time.
+Please install Tesseract to use this feature. max_dimension_pixels resize images to ensure the largest dimension (width or length) are less than the maximum allowed pixels.
+Few-shot examples can be provided via few_shot_examples parameter to improve OCR accuracy. concurrent_batch_size is the number of images/pages that VLM processes at a time.
 This is used to manage inferencing resource (usually GPU).
 The max_file_load is the number of input files to be pre-loaded for staging.
 This manages the I/O and memory (dRAM) resources.
 By default, max_file_load is twice of concurrent_batch_size.

 The code below runs OCR in batches of 4 images/pages, while having 8 files pre-loaded to ensure efficiency.